 There’s a whole lot of cheese in this classic mac version from Better Homes and Gardens: Swiss, cheddar, and gouda, to name a few.
 We guarantee it will be an instant favorite.

-Since pretty much everyone loves mac and cheese, there are loads of healthier alternatives including; versions that sub in cauliflower for macaroni, one that gets its creaminess from Greek yogurt, and a version from Sally’s Baking Addiction, which adds kale and butternut squash to up the veggie content.
+Since pretty much everyone loves mac and cheese, there are loads of healthier alternatives including; versions that sub in cauliflower for macaroni, one that gets its creaminess from Greek yogurt (like this tasty creation from Foodie Girl Chicago), and a version from Sally’s Baking Addiction, which adds kale and butternut squash to up the veggie content.

 Sugar, orange juice, and a fragrant cinnamon stick give this cranberry sauce from Mom on Time Out a traditional and tasty flavor—plus, it lacks the jellified texture of the canned variety.

-If you want to save the sugar rush for dessert, try out this paleo-approved homemade sauce from Eat the Gains.
-It only has three ingredients: cranberries, pineapple, and apple, and can be made days ahead and stored in the fridge.
+If you want to save the sugar rush for dessert, try out this paleo-approved homemade sauce from Fed and Fit.
+It only has three primary ingredients: cranberries, orange, and lemon, and can be made days ahead and stored in the fridge.

 Butternut squash and spinach lasagna from Julia’s Album will have vegetarian dinner guests cheering: finally, a hearty, delicious, and super cheesy veg-friendly option.
 For a lighter alternative, swap in cottage cheese for the ricotta and add more spinach.

 Alternatively, you may go for a more basic side (with a little spicy kick) and make Country Cleaver’s chili lime roasted acorn squash.

 If dessert masquerading itself as a vegetable side dish is your thing, look no further than this luscious browned butter sweet potato casserole topped with corn flakes, chopped pecans, and mini marshmallows from Cooking Classy.